 Students should not bring toys or games to school.
-Electronic systems (i.e. ipods, game systems, etc.) may not be used during school hours.
+Electronic systems (i.e. cell phones, devices, game systems, etc.) may not be used during school hours.
 The school is not responsible for any personal property brought to school by students.